Efficient Diffusion Models for Vision: A Survey: An Overview of Diffusion Models

-Next is the diffusion model in the latent space.
-The previous methods directly implement the diffusion model on all hidden variables, but the method in this paper includes multiple scales.
-So the author sequentially performs diffusion on different scales, and each scale T step requires $ NTN \times TN Step T$.
-Then the diffusion operation of adding noise forward first destroys the details of the image, then the high-level shape, and finally, the structure of the entire image.
+Next, comes the diffusion process in the latent space.
+This process is sequentially performed on different scales, and for each scale, $T$ step are required.
+Then, the diffusion operation of adding noise first destroys the details of the image, then the high-level shape, and finally the structure of the entire image.

+Similar to the denoising process, information progressively flows from high-resolution (coarse) features to low-resolution (fine) features.
+Building upon the widely known U-Net architecture, the authors propose a feature pyramid UNet (PyU-Net) \cite{Frido} to achieve multi-scale denoising.

-The corresponding process of Denoising is a process from high level to low level.
-Based on the previous U-Net, the author proposes a feature pyramid U-Net (PyU-Net) \cite{Frido} to realize the denoising process at multiple scales.
-Two innovations of this PyU-Net: By adding a lightweight network to each scale, the hidden variables of each layer are mapped to the same dimension so that they can be unified as the input of U-Net.
-Correspondingly, it is also necessary to add light weight to the input of U-Net.
-The amount of network to remap back to the dimension of the current scale information.
-Coarse-to-fine gating has been added to allow low-level denoises to utilize existing high-level information.
-To train more effectively, the author uses a teacher forcing trick, Works with teacher forcing to maintain training efficiency while preventing overfitting, and enables UNet to obtain information on the current scale level and time step.
-Finally, another level-specific projection decodes the U-Net output to predict the noise added on z with the following objective.
+Coarse-to-fine gating is added to allow low-level denoising to utilize existing high-level information.
+For more effective training, it uses a teacher forcing trick, which maintains the training efficiency while preventing overfitting, and enables UNet to obtain information on the current scale level and time step.
+Finally, another level-specific projection decodes the UNet output to predict the noise added on the latent $\mathbf z$ with the following objective.